cmput404teamblockbuster/cmput404-project/README.md

 ### Jump through hoops ###
 ```
+if it is the first time running with no existing database...
-change the "site_name" variable at the top of /users/models.py and
+change the "site_name" variable at the top of /users/models.py
-posts/models.py to be euqal to the desired host name,
+and posts/models.py to be euqal to the desired host name,
 ex: "http://127.0.0.1:8000/api/"
 ```